OtterNetworks/otter-ly/_posts/2019-06-06-skillsprint.md

 A Skill Sprint is a one-week, cost-effective orchestrated learning experience for development teams that bridges the skills ownership gap.
 It typically consists of three participants: two engineers from an organization’s development team who assume the roles of ‘Driver’ and ‘Navigator’, plus a subject matter expert called a ‘Captain.’
 The Captain provides specific best practices and pattern guidance while the Navigator and Drivers code and build.

 Skill Sprints are uniquely formulated to address a team’s specific and immediate issue (e.g. infrastructure complexity), maximize existing skills of team members and drive business value by reducing technical debt.
+They focus on high quality social interactions to facilitate

+  - Tacit knowledge sharing
-They focus on high quality social interactions to facilitate 1) tacit knowledge sharing and 2) ownership of this newly acquired knowledge, skills and any associated artifacts.
+  - ownership of this newly acquired knowledge, skills and any associated artifacts.

 They are, ultimately, a process for change that helps to manage technical risks and nurtures individuals who become agents for transformation.
 The end result of a Skill Sprint is an effective springboard for business evolution through the adoption of new technologies, and the team’s full ownership over both skills and infrastructure.